pbquandt/Exploring_Random_Property_Markets/README.md

 ## Potential Issues

-Since the project was done on a Mac, I haven't had the chance to test it on a PC.
+This project was done on a Mac.
+If you would like to run it on a PC, please make sure to appropriately adjust the path separators.
-Although I took appropriate steps, such as dynamically determining the working folder path in the `project_dir.py` file and using `{os.path.sep}` for path separators, potential conflicts between Mac and PC environments can still occur.
-If you encounter any issues on your PC, please let me know or, ideally, follow the steps outlined in the 'Contributing' section below.

 ## Contributing